fmgarage/fx-reports/examples/data-reference/README.md

 ## Example: data-reference

-This example shows another way to provide datavalues that can be referenced in the template.
-By adding your json data-array with a name (here 'myContacts') to *values*, it will be accessible throughout the template when using the `valuesRef` key (or `valueRef` in a cell) .
+This example shows another way to provide data values that can be referenced in the template.
+By adding your json data array with a name (here 'myContacts') to *values*, it will be accessible throughout the template when using the `valuesRef` key (or `valueRef` in a cell).
+So no matter how complex your template is you can easily store records at a central position.

 ```json
 {